 Matt and Ethan stood, assuming the will reading had ended.
 Both walked by the sofa and were about to open the doors.
 Matt had his hands pressed to Ethan’s shoulders, either to jump on him or hug him.
 Ira couldn’t decide.

-Ira watched Olivia close her eyes and slow her breathing.
-He’d expected no trouble up to this point with Ben’s requests.
+Olivia closed her eyes and slowed her breathing.
+Ira had expected no trouble up to this point with Ben’s requests.
 The next part had kept him awake the last three nights, preparing for a potential confrontation.
 His palms grew sweaty, despite the years of experience he had in delivering difficult news.
-Ben had become a friend the last year, and Ira felt more empathy for the Glass family than for other clients.
+Ben had become a friend the last year, and Ira experienced more empathy for the Glass family than for other clients.
 He cleared his throat and steadied his hand on the arm of the chair.

 With eyes focused on Matt and Ethan, he spoke.
 “We have one more matter to discuss.
 Gentlemen, if you wouldn’t mind sitting for a little longer.
 I have a final message from your father he asked me to oversee.”